BMO Wealth Management reports 32% profit growth over last year

 For the quarter, BMO AM’s assets under management and administration increased $15 billion, or 2%, from a year ago to $878 billion, says the bank’s report to shareholders.
 It notes that growth was due to “equity market appreciation and growth in new client assets, partially offset by unfavourable foreign exchange movements.”

-Traditional wealth reported net income of $188 million, an increase of $41 million or 28%, while insurance net income was $76 million, an increase of $22 million or 43%.
+The bank’s traditional wealth segment reported net income of $188 million, an increase of $41 million or 28%, while insurance net income was $76 million, an increase of $22 million or 43%.

 Overall earnings results